AntonelliLab/raxmlGUI/docs/index.md

 *	Built-in functions to concatenate alignment files with automatic partition settings
 *	Possibility to select the best-fit model of evolution for DNA or protein alignments using ModelTest-NG<sup>5</sup>

-While the program presented here is a beta version, the most important functions and analyses are already implemented and functional and we encourage users to [send us any feedback they may have](mailto:raxmlgui.help@gmail.com). raxmlGUI facilitates phylogenetic analyses by coupling an intuitive interface with the unmatched performance of RAxML.
-Read more in the [bioRxiv paper](https://www.biorxiv.org/content/10.1101/800912v1).
+The program presented here is the first release, the most important functions and analyses are implemented and functional.
+However, we encourage users to [send us any feedback they may have](mailto:raxmlgui.help@gmail.com). raxmlGUI 2.0 facilitates phylogenetic analyses by coupling an intuitive interface with the unmatched performance of RAxML.
+Read more in the [accompanying paper](http://dx.doi.org/10.1111/2041-210X.13512).

 ------------------------

 <small>
   <sup>1</sup> Edler, D., J. Klein, A. Antonelli, and D. Silvestro.
-2019. **raxmlGUI 2.0 beta: a graphical interface and toolkit for phylogenetic analyses using RAxML.** _bioRxiv_, doi: https://doi.org/10.1101/800912
+2020. **raxmlGUI 2.0: A graphical interface and toolkit for phylogenetic analyses using RAxML.** _Methods in Ecology and Evolution_, doi: http://dx.doi.org/10.1111/2041-210X.13512
 </small>

 <small>